 If neither the Police nor the Secretary of State object, your application must be granted.
 If they do object, there must be a hearing before the Licensing Committee.
-There is a recommendation in the Guidance that if the police object the application should be refused unless you can show exceptional and compelling reasons to justify granting you a licence.

-If you have relevant convictions we strongly suggest that you contact us for legal advice in respect of your application.
+If you have relevant convictions we strongly suggest that you contact us on 0115 953 8500 for legal advice in respect of your application.